JoshMarler/react-juce/docs/guides/Debugging_With_Duktape.md

 - Debugging support is currently experimental and issues may occur from time to time whilst we refine the experience.

-- At present there are some issues debugging duktape/blueprint under Windows.
+- At present there are some issues debugging duktape under Windows.
 The vscode-duktape-debug extension requires a patch to resolve source map entries, without this patch setting breakpoints in source files fails.
 To obtain a version of the extension with this patch you can fetch https://github.com/JoshMarler/vscode-duktape-debug/tree/topic/fix-windows-debug-blueprint.
 To use this version of the extension run `npm install` in the `vscode-duktape-debug` root followed by `npm run compile`.
 You can then copy the contents of `vscode-duktape-debug/dist` to your vscode extensions directory which is usually under `.vscode` in your home folder.
 Copy the contents of `vscode-duktape-debug/dist` to `.vscode/extensions/haroldbrenes.duk-debug-0.5.6`.
 There are issues attaching the debugger with breakpoints already set in vscode on Windows.
 You will need to attach the debugger and then set breakpoints once attached.

 ## Acknowledgements